There is a hole in my fence.

 #1 – Coconut Eye Holes

-Coconuts are an essential nutrient in order for us to function in the Sollies and ‘finding the eyes’ are a daily ritual for us.
+Coconuts are essential for survival in the Sollies and ‘finding the eyes’ are a daily ritual for us.

-My favourite thing in the morning used to be throwing them off the deck aiming at whatever looked like needed to be hit, but I stopped that when I realised we had a gardener that picked them up 🙁
+Our favourite thing in the morning used to be throwing them off the deck but we stopped that when we realised we had a gardener that had to pick them up.
+Oooops.

 #2 – The Pot-holes of Honiara